| Discourses | Biography | Portfolio |

 Cousins was also well aware that Not every illness can be overcome.
 But many people allow illness to disfigure their lives more than it should.
 They cave in needlessly.
 They ignore and weaken whatever powers they have for standing erect.
 There is always a margin within which life can be lived with meaning and even with a certain measure of joy, despite illness.

-2. Tibetan Buddhist nun, Ani Pachen (Nun Big Courage), was 25 when she was imprisoned for 21 years for her refusal to denounce the Dalai Lama.
-She was beaten and hung by her wrists, spent a year in leg irons, and nine months in solitary confinement with no light.
-They put me in a hole in the ground and forced me to live in my own feces.
-In response, she recited the Purification Prayer, and completed her 100,000 purification prostrations within the confines of a 6’x9′ cell.
+2. Tibetan Buddhist nun, Ani Pachen (Nun Big Courage), was 25 when she was imprisoned (for 21 years) for her refusal to denounce the Dalai Lama.
+She was beaten and hung by her wrists, spent a year in leg irons, and nine months in solitary confinement with no light: they put me in a hole in the ground and forced me to live in my own feces.
+In defiance, she recited the Purification Prayer, and completed her 100,000 purification prostrations within the confines of a 6’x9′ cell.

 Until I am enlightened, I take refuge